 Please provide a detailed description of the exact work to be completed.
 Describe the programme of work, indicating the research to be undertaken and the milestones that can be used to measure progress.
-Detail the methodology to be used in pursuit of the research and justify this choice.
-What similar research is being/has been undertaken nationally and internationally and how does your project differ?
+Detail the methodology to be used and justify this choice.
+What similar research is being/ has been undertaken nationally and internationally and how does your project differ?